about the slow philosophy

 have you ever wondered why your mind feels scattered, and your inner world feels washed-out, despite filling it with so much to dwell on? why we read what we read, who tells us to read it, and why we read endlessly yet retain so little — or feel intellectually underfed in a world swollen with words?

-as deep literacy erodes even as we stand surrounded by books, headlines, and a ceaseless chorus of opinions, the world is becoming more superficial and less contemplative — and we must protect authenticity and critical thinking.
+as deep literacy erodes even as we stand surrounded by books, headlines, and a ceaseless chorus of opinions, the world is becoming more superficial and less contemplative — and people are losing the habit of indulging in the greatest pleasures.

 exploring newness refines taste. to refine taste is to know ourselves more clearly. by indulging in what no one else is indulging in, we recover our own sensibility and resist imitation. there is no greater joy than discovering what genuinely moves us.

-this is why i am drawn to overlooked, underrated, under-celebrated, and rare works — from dead poets, authors, artists, and hidden libraries. i spend hours foraging, curating, and highlighting books and films beyond what is most popular or currently fashionable — works no longer in the limelight, often barely discussed, but enduring.
+this is why i am drawn to overlooked, underrated, under-discussed, “difficult,” and rare works — from dead poets, authors, artists, and hidden libraries. i spend hours foraging, curating, and highlighting books and films beyond what is most popular or currently fashionable — works not always in the limelight but still enduring.

 i write the slow philosophy to share my findings.